polkadot-developers/polkadot-docs/infrastructure/validators/onboarding/run-validator/secure-node.md

 - Must be high availability
 - Must have infrastructure that protects validators' signing keys so that an attacker cannot take control and commit [slash-able behavior](TODO:update-path){target=\_blank}

-## High Availability
+!!!warning Do not run more than one validator with the same session keys!
     High availability set-ups that involve redundant validator nodes may seem attractive at first.
 However, they can be *very dangerous* if they aren't set up perfectly.
-The reason for this is that the session keys used by a validator should always be isolated to just a single node.
-Replicating session keys across multiple nodes could lead to equivocation [slashes](TODO:update-path){target=\_blank} or parachain validity slashes which can make you lose **100% of your staked funds**.
+The reason for this is that **the session keys used by a validator should always be isolated to just a single node.** Replicating session keys across multiple nodes could lead to equivocation [slashes](TODO:update-path){target=\_blank} or parachain validity slashes which can make you lose **100% of your staked funds**.

-The good news is that 100% uptime of your validator isn't really needed, as it has some buffer within eras to go offline for a little while and upgrade.
-For this reason, it is advised that you only attempt a high availability set-up if *you're confident you know exactly what you're doing.*

-The proper handling of session keys is one of the biggest ways a validator can keep their node safe.

 ## Key Management